Waidea Idea 60W Review

 I enjoyed the hand feel of the Idea 60W a lot more once I wrapped the body.
 The fire and wattage up/down buttons of the Idea 60W do not rattle or have any play in them, while the buttons on the Idea 30W do rattle a tiny bit if you shake the device.
 All in all the Idea 60W is the device that I enjoyed using the most, and will most likely continue to use once this review is done.

-collage 7a
+Collage 7a

 OVERALL